 (i) Loss Assets The entire asset shall be written off.

 If the assets are permitted to remain in the

 books for any reason, 100 per cent of the

 outstanding shall be provided for;

 (ii) Doubtful Assets (a) 100 per cent provision to the extent to

 which the advance is not covered by the

 realisable value of the security to which the

 applicable NBFC has a valid recourse shall

-be made.
-The realisable value is to be

-estimated on a realistic basis;

-(b) In addition to item (a) above, depending

-upon the period for which the asset has

-remained doubtful, provision to the extent of

-20 per cent to 50 per cent of the secured

-portion (i.e. Estimated realisable value of the

-outstanding) shall be made on the following
+(b) In addition to item (a) above, depending upon the period for which the asset has remained doubtful, provision to the extent of 20 per cent to 50 per cent of the secured portion (i.e. Estimated realisable value of the outstanding) shall be made on the following basis:-

-basis:-

 Period for which the asset has Per cent of provision

 been considered as doubtful

 Up to one year 20

 One to three years 30

 More than three years 50

-(iii) Sub-standard assets
+(iii) Sub-standard assets A general provision of 10 per

-A general provision of 10 per cent of total outstanding shall be made.
+cent of total outstanding shall

+be made.